Madeline: In film

+Animated shorts

-The earliest appearance in the cinema was in the 1952 animated short Madeline, produced by United Productions of America (UPA) and directed by Bob Cannon.
+The earliest appearance in the cinema was in the 1952 animated short Madeline, produced by United Productions of America (UPA) and directed by Bobe Cannon and John Hubley.
 It was nominated for the 1952 Academy Award for Best Short Subject (Cartoons), but lost to Tom and Jerry's 75th cartoon Johann Mouse.

 In 1959, William L. Snyder's Rembrandt Films produced animated adaptations of Madeline's Rescue, Madeline and the Bad Hat and Madeline and the Gypsies for the educational film market.
 The latter two were featured, along with other similar adaptations of children's books, in Snyder and Gene Deitch's 1966 theatrical feature Alice of Wonderland in Paris.

-Live-action film:
+Live-action film

 A live-action feature adaptation of Madeline, shot in France by Jaffilms but produced in Britain with predominantly British accents, was released in 1998 by TriStar Pictures.
 It starred Hatty Jones as the title character, Frances McDormand as Miss Clavel, and a supporting cast with British actors Ben Daniels and Nigel Hawthorne.
 Its script encompassed the plots of four of the books.
 Original music was composed by Michel Legrand and Carly Simon sang the theme song "In Two Straight Lines".
 It was directed by Daisy Mayer.
 The 1998 live action version significantly differed from the TV series and the main book continuity.
 The filming location of the boarding house and neighbouring Spanish Ambassador's house, can be found at Avenue du Colifichet, Croissy-sur-Seine, although both houses are now obscured by hedging and fencing.

+Upcoming animated film

+In February 2026, an animated film was announced to be in development from Sycamore Studios.

 In television

 In 1960, the Madeline stories were adapted to a one-hour color episode for the NBC series The Shirley Temple Show.
 In 1988, DIC Entertainment adapted the first book into an animated television special for HBO.
 Between 1990 and 1991, Cinar and France Animation produced animated adaptations of the other five original books for The Family Channel.
 In 1993, DIC produced a Madeline television series of twenty episodes, which also aired on the Family Channel, and in 1995, an additional 13 episodes were produced by DIC for ABC, under the title The New Adventures of Madeline.
-Between 2000 and 2001, DIC produced 26 episodes for Disney Channel.
-It features songs written by Andy Street and Judy Rothman.
-Arguably, this rendition gave the characters their iconic designs.
+Between 2000 and 2001, DIC produced 26 episodes for the Disney Channel.
+It features songs written by various songwriters, composers and lyricists.
+According to some, this rendition gave the characters their iconic designs.